Ben Wyatt (Parks and Recreation): Season three

-In "The Bubble", Leslie and Ben are officially dating, but are keeping their relationship a secret due to Chris's no-dating policy.
+In "The Bubble", Leslie and Ben are officially dating but are keeping their relationship a secret due to Chris's no-dating policy.
 They are enjoying what Leslie calls "the bubble", meaning the beginning of a relationship when everything is simple and fun.
-However, it is suddenly threatened when Ben has a meeting with Leslie's mother Marlene, who wants Ben to approve the purchase of four new school buses despite a difficult budget season.
-Afraid of ruining the bubble, Leslie initially tells Ben she is not related to Marlene.
+However, it is suddenly threatened when Ben has a meeting with Leslie's mother, Marlene, who wants Ben to approve the purchase of four new school buses despite a difficult budget season.
+Afraid of ruining the bubble, Leslie initially tells Ben that she is not related to Marlene.
 Right before Ben's meeting, however, Leslie admits Marlene is her mother, making him nervous and causing him to capitulate to all of her demands during the meeting, which makes Marlene consider Ben weak.
 Leslie trains Ben for his next meeting with her mother.
 He impresses Marlene so much with his tough negotiation skills that she becomes flirtatious with him.
-An uncomfortable Ben tells Leslie they should tell her about their relationship, but Leslie does not want to lose the bubble.
-Fed up, Ben storms into Marlene's office and tells her that he is dating her daughter and asks her to keep it secret.
+An uncomfortable Ben tells Leslie that they should tell Marlene about their relationship, but Leslie does not want to lose the bubble.
+Fed up, Ben storms into Marlene's office and tells her that he is dating her daughter and asks her to keep it a secret.
 Marlene laughs off the situation and tells Leslie that she approves of Ben.

-In the season finale "Li'l Sebastian", Leslie and Ben continue their romance, but are struggling to keep it secret.
-Ron soon finds out and warns them that if Chris learns about it, he will fire them.
+In the season finale "Li'l Sebastian", Leslie and Ben continue their romance, but they are struggling to keep it secret.
+Ron soon finds out and warns them that, if Chris learns about it, he will fire them.
 As the city prepares for the memorial service for Li'l Sebastian, Pawnee's beloved celebrity miniature horse, Leslie and Ben are caught making out by a maintenance worker, so they send him home in exchange for his silence.
 Unfortunately, the worker had the propane for Li'l Sebastian's memorial flame, which results in ongoing problems that Leslie and Ben struggle to fix throughout the night.
-Later, although the memorial turned out to be a success, things get even more complicated when Leslie is approached by scouts looking for potential candidates for elected office.
-They believe she would be a good candidate for upcoming city council seats, or possibly the mayoral position.
-With the expected increased media attention on her personal life, the scouts ask whether Leslie has any secret scandals they should know of.
+Although the memorial turned out to be a success, things get even more complicated later when Leslie is approached by scouts looking for potential candidates for elected office.
+They believe that she would be a good candidate for upcoming city-council seats, or possibly the mayoral position.
+With the expected increased media attention on her personal life, the scouts ask whether Leslie has any secret scandals of which they should know.
 She denies this, thus omitting her secret relationship with Ben.